 Matthew 5:19 (KJV) (second part) but whosoever shall do and teach [them], the same shall be called great in the Kingdom of God (Heaven).
 (All brackets mine)

 We have a large crowd of lost and unsaved people who most likely have no idea what The Kingdom of God (Heaven) is, so why is Yashua Messiah mentioning it?
 And which resurrection is he referring to?
-We have to presume it’s the second resurrection, because most of those present will not be a part of the first resurrection.
+(See link No. 2 below) We have to presume it’s The Second Resurrection, because most of those present will not be a part of The First Resurrection.
 Hence Yashua Messiah said this:

-Matthew 13:10-16 (KJV) And the disciples came, and said unto Him, Why speakest thou unto them in parables?
-11 He answered and said unto them, Because it is given unto you to know the mysteries of The Kingdom of God (Heaven), but to them it is not given.
+Matthew 13:10-16 (MCV) And the Learners (disciples) came, and said unto Him, Why speakest thou unto them in parables?
+11 He answered and said unto them, Because it is given unto you to know the mysteries of The Kingdom of God, BUT TO THEM IT IS NOT GIVEN.
 12 For whosoever hath, to him shall be given, and he shall have more abundance: but whosoever hath not, from him shall be taken away even that he hath.
-13 Therefore speak I to them in parables: because they seeing see not; and hearing they hear not, neither do they understand.
-14 And in them is fulfilled the prophecy of Esaias (Isaiah), which saith, By hearing ye shall hear, and shall not understand; and seeing ye shall see, and shall not perceive: 15 For this people’s heart is waxed gross (become fat and lazy), and their ears are dull of hearing, and their eyes they have closed; lest at any time they should see with their eyes, and hear with their ears, and should understand with their heart, and should be converted, and I should heal them.
+13 THEREFORE I SPEAK TO THEM IN PARABLES: because they seeing, see not; and hearing they hear not, neither do they understand.
+14 And in them is fulfilled the prophecy of Isaiah, which saith, By hearing ye shall hear, and shall not understand; and seeing ye shall see, and shall not perceive: 15 For this people’s heart is waxed gross (has grown fat and lazy), and their ears are dull of hearing, and their eyes they have closed; lest at any time they should see with their eyes, and hear with their ears, and should understand with their heart, AND SHOULD BE CONVERTED, AND I SHOULD HEAL THEM.
 16 But blessed are your eyes, for they see: and your ears, for they hear.
-(Brackets and emphasis mine)